PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ##### Arguments
 - `--organizationId` (string): (required)
 - `--name` (string): The name of the new network
 - `--productTypes` (array): The product type(s) of the new network.
-Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, environmental.
+Valid types are wireless, appliance, switch, systemsManager, camera, cellularGateway, sensor, environmental.
 If more than one type is included, the network will be a combined network.
 - `--tags` (array): A list of tags to be applied to the network
 - `--timeZone` (string): The timezone of the network.
 For a list of allowed timezones, please see the 'TZ' column in the table in <a target='_blank' href='https://en.wikipedia.org/wiki/List_of_tz_database_time_zones'>this article.</a>
 - `--copyFromNetworkId` (string): The ID of the network to copy configuration from.
 Other provided parameters will override the copied configuration, except type which must match this network's type exactly.